News & Trends

 The demand for robust Audiovisual solutions is at an all-time high.
 With the rise of multicast and point-to-multipoint AV distribution over increasing distances being key catalysts, AV over IP is quickly becoming essential.
 These trends, among others, foster increased collaboration between AV (Audiovisual) and IT (Information Technology) teams.

-Our virtual classroom, AV for IT Professionals, occurring on October 29-31, is here to help.
+While there has been a focus on training AV professionals on the basics of networking, there is a lack of resources for helping IT professionals understand the basics of AV as it relates to network transport.
+Our virtual classroom, AV for IT Professionals, occurring on October 29-31, is here to help close that gap.
 It’s designed to provide IT and Facilities professionals with the necessary tools to engage their AV counterparts.
 Led by instructor Jose Mozota, CTS-I, President of Freman Solutions Incorporated, this course will guide IT professionals to successfully deploy AV over IP solutions that meet IT policies and AV users' needs.

 As an IT professional, diving into the realm of AV might seem overwhelming at first—there’s so much to learn!
 But the need for cross-disciplinary knowledge and integration is becoming increasingly apparent.
 So, to start off your learning journey, here are five essential things that AV professionals often wish IT professionals understood about AV technology: